Shikster/RatBot/README.md

 # RatBot
 - A scout bot for Aberoth!
 - Written by Shikii (and Sayob)
-- Version number: 2.0
+- Version number: 2.1

 https://github.com/Shikster/RatBot/assets/90510626/7e6f3263-89b2-464c-b88b-7a54b832ae89

 #### Features
+- NEW! version 2.1: fetches data from aberoth highscores.
+Appends skill level to username if available.
-- NEW! (version 2.0) Takes screenshots of enemies and posts them to the webhook!
+- version 2.0: takes screenshots of enemies and posts them to the webhook!
 Only for enemies or PvP-enabled characters.
 - Autoscout based on a custom whitelist
 - Namelist is saved locally
 - Names added to the namelist are the names it skips scouting for